Japan Entry Requirements

 - You must provide your own airfare to arrive in Japan.

 - We reserve the right to cancel the workshop in the event that we do not reach our minimum number of participants (4 participants).

 Payment & Cancellation Policy

 Payment must be made in full at the time of booking.
-However, bookings are fully refundable until 30 days prior to the departure date, which make full refund cut-off date October 20, 2022.
+However, bookings are fully refundable until 30 days prior to the departure date, which makes full refund cut-off date October 20, 2022.
 All other cancellations will be refunded as follows:

 - Between 60 and 30 days before departure: 80% refund